 Another “source” to avoid, pet shops are stocked with dogs who come from puppy mills.
 It doesn’t matter how cute that puppy is in the window and how much you want to save his or her life, it’s important to think of the bigger picture.

 You may want to help that one, but he will quickly be replaced by another puppy bred in horrific conditions.
 The only way to shut these “factories” down is by stopping the demand.
 No demand, no money being made, no more supply.

 The good news is, some countries/states are cracking down on the sale of animals in pet shops, some cities even going so far as to pass laws allowing only rescued animals available for adoption.
 How encouraging is that!

 Having spent a few months in Spain and seeing how desperate the situation is, adopting a dog from there or other countries with a high level of homelessness and suffering is another great option.
-If you’re interested in rescuing a dog from a foreign country, Facebook is a great place to start as there are many groups posting photos on a daily basis of animals needing homes.
+If you’re interested in rescuing a dog from a foreign country, Facebook is the best place to start, as there are many groups posting photos on a daily basis of animals needing homes.

 Many events, whether animal focused or not, have rescue groups with animals available for adoption, or at least an information table about their group.
 Adopting from them means opening up space for them to save more lives.